 People 18 to 60 years of age should have an eye exam every 2 years.
 After age 60, you should have an eye exam once a year.

 The purpose of treatment is to lower the pressure in the eye to prevent further nerve damage and vision loss.
 Glaucoma is usually treated with medicated eyedrops.
-When eyedrops if eyedrops don't help relieve pressure, surgery or laser treatments are usually done.
+When eyedrops don't help relieve pressure, surgery or laser treatments are usually done.
 Medicines that can be taken orally (in pill form) can sometimes be prescribed as well, but are not commonly used.

 The increased pressure destroys the nerve cells in the eye, which leads to vision loss.
 At first, you may have blind spots only in your peripheral (side) vision.
 If your glaucoma isn't treated, your central vision will also be affected.
 Vision loss caused by glaucoma is permanent.